 Individual Therapy for Stress

-About 17% of people suffer an episode of severe depression at some time in their lives.
-Depressed people tend to have negative thoughts, low self-esteem, and may blame themselves for their failures.
+About 17% of people suffer an episode of depression at some time in their lives.
+Depressed people tend to have negative thoughts, low self-esteem, and may blame themselves for failures.
 Typical symptoms include: difficulty getting out of bed, loss of pleasure in activities previously enjoyed, sadness, emptiness, worthlessness, fatigue, change in appetite, difficulty sleeping and problems with concentration.
 Many struggle with these symptoms and have little realization that life has ceased to have meaning and enjoyment.
 If these describe how you feel, therapy can help.